Kitchen Stewardship | Caring for All Our Gifts

 How to Select Garlic:

 Squeeze it – it should be firm and not damp with no broken skins.
 Avoid garlic that is soft, shriveled and moldy or that has begun to sprout.
-This source says, “Once you break the head of garlic, it greatly reduces its shelf life to just a few days.”
+This source (Link no longer available) says, “Once you break the head of garlic, it greatly reduces its shelf life to just a few days.”
 Really??
 I don’t know how to use a whole bulb of garlic every few days except for this soup.
 Anyone know if that’s really true?

 Storing Garlic